-- The church is any group that has been chanaged by the gospel.
+- The church is any group that has been changed by the gospel.

-- The church is any group that rightly proclaims the gospel and rightly administers the sacrements.
+- The church is any group that rightly proclaims the gospel and rightly administers the sacraments.

 - The church is any group that has been gathered by the Spirit in the name of Jesus.